InnocenzoFulginiti/pcm-optimization-tool/README.md

 This project implements the method for reducing the number of mid-circuit measurements and resets in dynamic circuits proposet in the paper [Reducing Mid-Circuit Measurements via Probabilistic Circuits](https://arxiv.org/abs/2405.13747) and then extend it to a framework in the paper [*under review*](#).

 ## Usage
-This framework takes as a file containing a quantum circuit written in QASM 2.0 format and gives as output a QASM file containing the optimized circuit.
+This framework takes as input a file containing a quantum circuit written in QASM 2.0 format and gives as output a QASM file containing the optimized circuit.

 ### Running the framework
 To run an instance of the framework, execute the following command from the `build` directory: